CanHazCode/Codedex-Summer-Hackathon---Track-2/README.md

 Submission for the Codedex Summer Hackathon 2024 for Track 2 Web Build Code I wrote in Wix

+Project Overview

+The client mentioned a lemonade stand type vibe, so I went with a more hand drawn crayon style, for the childlike appeal, with a summer vibe and richer colours to give it a more mature vibe whilst still being playful.
+I captured all the important event details and tried to create a cohesive composition through the page with interactive elements, revealing more as you play with the page.

+    The elements around the stand are interactive.
+    The project was made in Wix
+    Front End JS added to make the interactions and hide and unhide elements Began coding the add to calendar button but did not finish this in time I made a git hub but the project was made in wix.
+The code is in the readme cos time >.>

+This was my first hackathon and was an amazing experience.
+I learnt so much and can't wait for the next one!
+Thanks everyone <3

 // Velo API Reference: https://www.wix.com/velo/reference/api-overview/introduction

 $w.onReady(function () {